sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 If you no longer need to manage a particular subscription, you can remove yourself at any time.
 Bear in mind that this option will only appear if there is another admin on the account, or if your subscription is no longer active.

-The "Remove me as Administrator" option will show up underneath your credit card and payment info, as shown below:
+The "Remove me as Administrator" option will show up underneath the credit card and payment info, as shown below:

 ![](https://media.balsamiq.com/img/support/sales/bwgd/remove_me_admin.png)